koka-lang/koka/readme.md

 Recent work on [evidence translation](https://www.microsoft.com/en-us/research/uploads/prod/2020/07/evidently-with-proofs-5f0b7d860b387.pdf) and [Perceus] precise compiler guided reference counting enable Koka to compile directly to plain C code _without needing a garbage collector_ or runtime system.
-Initial performance benchmarks are promising (see below), and it is our goal to generally fall within a factor 2&times; of C++ performance without needing manual memory management.
+Initial performance [benchmarks](#benchmarks) are promising, and it is our goal to generally fall within a factor 2&times; of C++ performance without needing manual memory management.

 For more background information, see: